Oriental rug: Dyeing

 The dyeing process involves the preparation of the yarn in order to make it susceptible for the proper dyes by immersion in a mordant.
 Dyestuffs are then added to the yarn which remains in the dyeing solution for a defined time.
 The dyed yarn is then left to dry, exposed to air and sunlight.
 Some colours, especially dark brown, require iron mordants, which can damage or fade the fabric.
 This often results in faster pile wear in areas dyed in dark brown colours, and may create a relief effect in antique oriental carpets.

 Vegetal dyes

 Traditional dyes used for oriental rugs are obtained from plants and insects.
 In 1856, the English chemist William Henry Perkin invented the first aniline dye, mauveine.
 A variety of other synthetic dyes were invented thereafter.
-Cheap, readily prepared and easy to use as they were compared to natural dyes, their use is documented in oriental rugs since the mid 1860s.
+Compared to natural dyes, they were cheap, readily prepared and easy to use, and their use is documented in oriental rugs since the mid 1860s.
 The tradition of natural dyeing was revived in Turkey in the early 1980s, and later on, in Iran.
 Chemical analyses led to the identification of natural dyes from antique wool samples, and dyeing recipes and processes were experimentally re-created.

 According to these analyses, natural dyes used in Turkish carpets include: